MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/2-build.md

 ### Introduction to Azure Database for PostgreSQL

-[Azure Database for PostgreSQL](https://learn.microsoft.com/en-us/azure/postgresql) is a relational database service based on the open-source Postgres database engine.
+[Azure Database for PostgreSQL](https://learn.microsoft.com/azure/postgresql) is a relational database service based on the open-source Postgres database engine.
 It's a fully managed database-as-a-service that can handle mission-critical workloads with predictable performance, security, high availability, and dynamic scalability.

 ## Introduction to Quarkus

 [Quarkus](https://quarkus.io) is A Kubernetes Native Java stack tailored for OpenJDK HotSpot & GraalVM, crafted from the best of breed Java libraries and standards.
 In practice, Quarkus is an Open Source stack for writing Java applications, specifically back end applications.
-So Quarkus is not limited to microservices, even though it is highly suited for it.
+So Quarkus isn't limited to microservices, even though it's highly suited for it.

 From a developer's point of view, Quarkus proposes a nice developer experience: it gives you fast live reload, unified configuration and hides the complexity of GraalVM, allowing you to easily generate native executables.
-All this without reinventing the wheel by proposing a new programming model, Quarkus leverages your experience in standard libraries that you already know (e.g. CDI, JPA, Bean Validation, JAX-RS, etc.) as well as many popular frameworks (e.g. Eclipse Vert.x, Apache Camel, etc.).
+All this without reinventing the wheel by proposing a new programming model.
+Quarkus leverages your experience in standard libraries that you already know (for example, CDI, JPA, Bean Validation or JAX-RS) as well as many popular frameworks (such as Eclipse Vert.x or Apache Camel).

 ## Develop your Quarkus application